gabrielizalo/Awesome-CSS-Frameworks/readmeNoLongerMaintained.md

 ## No Longer Maintained

-Frameworks with more than ~3 years without updates.
+Frameworks with more than ~3 years without updates or officially no longer maintained.

 ### [960 Grid System](https://github.com/nathansmith/960-grid-system/) - [Official Site](https://960.gs/)